 - 1. Contact the public body directly in writing.
 There is no fee to request a correction. - ✓ Form 2 is available to make it easier (https://oipc.novascotia.ca/forms) - ✓ Be specific about what record and what information you want to correct - ✓ Provide documentation or evidence of the correct information - 2.
 Review the public body's response. - ✓ The public body may correct the information you requested - ✓ The public body may note your request in the record - 3.
-If you disagree with the public body's response or if they do not respond, you can appeal to the OIPC.
+If you disagree with the public body's response you can appeal to the OIPC.